Monday, January 30, 2012

 Independent labels and acts grew bigger.
 The majors smelled money; they came a-knockin’, the Big Bad Wolf.
 “Grunge” was the suckerpunch that hit the major labels.
 Almost overnight, major-label poseur metal had sputtered out like an empty hairspray can.
 Studio execs geared up to break the next big thing, investing their hopes with A&R kids with scene cred.
 Innovative hardcore offshoots like Quicksand, Into Another, and Orange 9mm were courted by the industry.
 Many bands languished with boutique labels hastily set up by the majors.
 For Corporate America, hardcore and punk were just cash cows, part of the MTV-fueled “mallternative” nation.
 For the full story, check out the following Steve Albini piece lifted from Maximum Rock'n'Roll by Negativland (http://www.negativland.com/albini.html).

 A few groups played it shrewdly on growing independents, and benefited with unusual longevity.
-Think Sick of it All, Bouncing Souls, and Rancid, among others.
+Think Sick of It All, Bouncing Souls, and Rancid, among others.
 Punk outfits did better, arguably, though many faced their own obstacles.
 Over time, diluted hardcore, metal, alternative, and hip-hop were the tributaries that fed that sad, late-‘90s offshoot, “Nu-metal.”

 I wasn’t in a band caught up in the bloodsucking carousel of the music industry, and thus happily oblivious to hardcore’s protracted decline.
 We knew that the scene was dead or dying about as well as someone feels their hair or toenails growing, even if the curtain was pulled back often enough to see the plain truth.
 Balancing my life between the cozy-creepy environs of SUNY Stony Brook on L.I. and weekends and vacations at home, this was also the time of exploring the LES, and its bar scene.
 But it was also the era we were exposed to punk and hardcore kids immersed in Veganism, straight edge, Krsna consciousness, Riot Grrl, and much more.